-- Turn out dough onto a lightly floured surface.
-Knead for about 5 minutes or until dough is smooth and elastic.
-Place dough in a greased, large bowl, cover and let stand in a warm place for about 15 minutes or until doubled in size.
+- Turn out the dough onto a lightly floured surface.
+Knead for about 5 minutes or until the dough is smooth and elastic.
+Place the dough in a greased, large bowl, cover and let it stand in a warm place for about 15 minutes or until it has doubled in size.

-- Turn out dough again onto the floured surface and knead until smooth.
-Shape the dough into balls and place them into a greased, cast iron or enamel-coated pot.
+- Turn out the dough again onto the floured surface and knead until smooth.
+Shape the dough into balls and place them into a greased, cast iron or enamel coated pot.
 Cover with a cloth and let it stand in a warm place for about 30 minutes or until well risen.

-- Preheat oven to 230ºC.
+- Preheat your gas braai to 230ºC.
 Make sure to only put on the outside burners and place your pot in the middle of your braai to help regulate the heat.